Get a head start in creating the next generation of innovative games by developing your creative and technical skills with a games design degree

 Typical employers

-Games design is a fast-growing sector and there are some opportunities emerging in areas such as business, education and healthcare as more companies and sectors begin to find uses for in-app or online games.
-Employers include advertising and broadcasting companies, creative agencies, and PR and communications firms.
+Games design is a fast-growing sector, and opportunities are emerging in areas such as business, education and healthcare, as more companies and sectors find uses for in-app or online games.

 Find information on employers in information technology, media and internet, creative arts and design, and other job sectors.